-Reactive arthritis is an inflammatory condition that causes redness and swelling in various parts of the body.
+Reactive arthritis (reactive arthropathy) is an inflammatory condition that causes pain, stiffness and sometimes swelling in your joints.
 It usually occurs as a reaction to an infection and normally goes away on its own within a few months without causing ongoing problems.

 What causes reactive arthritis?

-For reasons that are still unclear, the immune system (the body's defence against infection) appears to overreact in response to the infection and starts attacking healthy tissue, causing it to become inflamed.
+Reactive arthritis is inflammation in the joints caused by an infection somewhere else in the body, usually the urinary system or bowel.
+For reasons that are still unclear, the immune system (the body's defence against infection) appears to overreact in response to the infection and starts attacking healthy tissue in the joints, causing them to become inflamed.

 Who is affected by reactive arthritis?

-Most people who get reactive arthritis were born with the HLA-B27 gene that makes them more likely to get this type of arthritis.
+- People born with the HLA-B27 gene are more likely to get reactive arthritis.

 - Reactive arthritis is most common in men aged 20 to 40 years.

 The first sign of a problem is often when your joints, especially your knees, ankles or toes, start to swell and become painful shortly after you’ve had an infection.
 The three most common places affected by reactive arthritis are the joints, the urinary system, and the eyes.
 However, most people will not experience all of these problems.